lfex/moneta/priv/mdbook/src/structure.md

  #(aborted #(already_exists in-project)))
 ```

 When using Mnesia directly, there is a great deal of boilerplate code that developers need to write in order to create tables.
-Fortunately, Moneta provides several macros and functions that does this for you, making table-creation as intuitive as possible:  all you need to do is provide table names and table specs.
+Fortunately, Moneta provides several functions that does this for you, making table-creation as intuitive as possible:  all you need to do is provide table names and table options.

 ## Table Metadata